Bertik23/llvm-project/llvm/tools/llvm-lsp/README.md

 * `textDocumentSync.openClose`: Synchronizes document content with the server.
 * `referencesProvider`: Finds all references to a symbol.
 * `codeActionProvider`: Provides code actions, such as quick fixes and refactorings.
-* `definitionProvider`: Navigates to the definition of a symbol.
+This server uses it to provide CFG views.

 ---